Sep 1, 2022

 ANN GIESE: About a week later, she started getting flu-like symptoms.

-TIM: She has headaches and she feels really sluggish.
+TIM: She has headaches, she feels really sluggish.

-ANN GIESE: Each day, she just got more tired.
+ANN GIESE: And each day she just got more tired.

-TIM: One of those days, she does go to school, take the PSATs.
-But then, the next day, she can't even get out of bed to go to the doctor and he says…
+TIM: One of those days she does go to school, take the P-SATs, but then the next day she can't even get out of bed.
+They go to the doctor and he says ...

 ANN GIESE: So we went home and then she just kept getting worse.
-Her arm started to involuntarily jerk, her speech started becoming real slurred, her body kind of stiffened up.
-Like we'd get her up to go to the bathroom and she just...
-It was just really scary, weird, how her body was just stiffening up.
+Her arm started to involuntarily jerk.
+Her speech started becoming real slurred.
+She—her body kind of stiffened up like I'd get her up to go to the bathroom.
+And she just—just it was just really scary, weird, how her body was just stiffening up.

-ANN GIESE: Just trying to get down to the bottom of this, you know?
-And what is going on with her because the meningitis came back negative, everything else they were testing for came back negative.
+ANN GIESE: Just trying to get down to the bottom of this, you know, and what is going on with her?
+Because the meningitis came back negative.
+Everything else that we're testing for came back negative.

 TIM: Were they running out of things to test for?